 When most people think of spiders, they think of spider bites.
 They also think of the gruesome pictures and stories shared by others who have been bitten.

 One of those feared spiders is the brown recluse spider.
 The brown recluse is a native spider found in Arkansas.
 It is about the size of a quarter and is usually identified by the fiddle/violin shape on its back.
 Because of the fiddle shape, it is also referred to as the fiddle-back spider.

 The bite of a brown recluse spider can cause serious damage to the human body as cells become damaged and die off.
 It is important to note that every person is different and many experience different reactions to the brown recluse bite.
 However, in extreme cases, the bite can lead to open wounds, kidney failure, and eventually death if the person does not seek medical attention.
 For this reason, many people are focused on keeping spiders like the brown recluse out of their homes.

-Here are 4 tips to help you keep brown recluse spiders from making themselves at home in your home.
+Here are four tips to help you keep brown recluse spiders from making themselves at home in your home:

 Hopper Termite & Pest Can Save You From Spiders

 Don’t wait until you have a brown recluse spider infestation in your home.
 Once these spiders make themselves comfortable and start reproducing, it can be difficult to get them out.

 If you have tried the tips above and have still encountered one too many spiders and need them gone, give Hopper Termite & Pest a call today at (479) 332-3745.
 Our QualityPro-certified pest control technicians have the tools and experience to provide you with effective solutions to help you get rid of spiders and other bugs in your home.
 The sooner you call, the sooner you can be pest-free.